-There are two ways to set a higher speed:
+There are three ways to set a higher speed:

-• Press and hold the SET ACC control until you get to the desired speed, then release the control.
-You can also use the SET ACC control to operate the Tap-Up function.
-Press and release this control to increase the v release this control to increase the vehicle set speed in small amounts by 1.6 km/h (1 mph).
+• Press and hold the SET + control until you get to the desired speed, then release the control.

-• Use the accelerator pedal to get to the desired speed.
-When the vehicle reaches that speed press and release the SET ACC control.
+- Press and release the SET + control to operate the Tap-Up function.
+Each tap will increase the set speed by 1.6 km/h (1 mph). - Use the accelerator pedal to get to the desired speed.
+When the vehicle reaches that speed press and release the SET + control.